drgmk/sdb/howto.md

    directories are also protected where they have proprietary photometry.
 Navigation is (currently) via apache's directory listing.

+##Catalogues

+For now this is only the sub-mm compilation.
+Is extracted from the database with:

+/Applications/stilts -classpath /Library/Java/Extensions/mysql-connector-java-5.1.8-bin.jar -Djdbc.drivers=com.mysql.jdbc.Driver sqlclient db='jdbc:mysql://localhost/debris' user=X password=X sql="SELECT * FROM submm_obs ORDER BY ref DESC" ofmt=ipac

+and put back with:

+tosql.pl -d X -f submm_obs.txt -i ipac

 ##Standard workflow

 Further instructions at each step are given in the relevant codes.